Solonian constitution: Thetes

 In the reforms of Ephialtes and Pericles around 460–450 BC, the thetes were empowered to hold public office.

-12,000 thetes were disenfranchised and expelled from the city after the Athenian defeat in the Lamian War.
+Twelve thousand thetes were disenfranchised and expelled from the city after the Athenian defeat in the Lamian War.
 There is debate among scholars whether this represented the entire number of thetes, or simply those who left Athens, the remainder staying behind.

 Unlike the popular concept of galley slaves, ancient navies generally preferred to rely on free men to row their galleys.
-In the 4th and 5th century Athens generally followed a naval policy of enrolling citizens from the lower classes (the thetes), metics and hired foreigners.
+In the 4th and 5th century, Athens generally followed a naval policy of enrolling citizens from the lower classes (the thetes), metics and hired foreigners.
 However, under some conditions, for example during the Mytilenean revolt, higher classes were enrolled as rowers also.
-This made them crucial in the Athenian Navy and therefore gave them a role in Athens' affairs (see Constitution of the Athenians).
+This made them crucial in the Athenian Navy and therefore gave them a role in Athens' affairs.